 How's the Other "Extra Virgin" Olive Oil Made?

-The typical "extra virgin" olive oil you
+Most often, the "extra virgin" olive oil you find

-method, the processor must then follow these steps:
+However, after producing the oil in this method, the processor must then follow

-Bleaching—Eliminates any pigments
+Bleaching—Eliminates any pigments left in the

-acids and small quantities of proteins and other substances that contribute to the instability of the oil during high-temperature
+removes the free fatty acids and small quantities of fruit and proteins and other substances that contribute to extra virgin

 Hydrogenation—Adding hydrogen prevents oxidation or aging of the oil.